LesFerch/RightClickTools/doc/v2/README.md

   <img width="394" height="201" alt="image" src="https://github.com/user-attachments/assets/2cc15377-8627-4bf1-afa9-1babe8f3544b" />
 </picture>

 This option will not allow changing permissions on system folders and will display a message when that's attempted.
 The restrictions can be edited in the file **RightClickTools.ini**, but that should be avoided.
-If you need to make changes in a restricted folder, such as **WindowsApps**, you should access the folder using the Cmd or PowerShell Here as **TrustedInstaller** option or the **Privileged file manager here** option as **TrustedInstaller**.
+If you need to make changes in a restricted folder, such as **WindowsApps**, you should access the folder using the Cmd or PowerShell Here as **TrustedInstaller** option or the **File manager here** option as **TrustedInstaller**.

 **Hidden feature**: Hold down the **Ctrl** key when clicking **OK** to keep the console window open.
 This can be useful to review the **SetACL** output.